 According to my Japanese friend, monjayaki is such an important Tokyo dish that you can’t possibly talk about the food in Tokyo without including monjayaki, so here I am.

 Monjayaki is a dish made with pan-fried batter.
 It’s similar to okonomiyaki except dashi or water is added to the batter to make it much runnier.
 When cooked, it has the texture of melted cheese and doesn’t quite solidify into pancake form the way okonomiyaki does.

 To cook, shredded cabbage is spread out over the griddle before being poured over with the batter.
 The server then mixes it all up for a few minutes before allowing it to rest and cook for a few minutes.

 好美家 is a very local place so there’s no English menu, but I understood the word “mixed” when my server was pointing at the menu so that’s what I got.
 It had squid or octopus, pork, and perhaps a few other things.

-This is the place I went to based on their recommendation. 好美家 doesn’t seem to have an English name but Google translates it to “Good Artist”.
+This is the restaurant I went to based on their recommendation. 好美家 doesn’t seem to have an English name but Google translates it to “Good Artist”.

 Address: 3 Chome-15-10 Tsukishima, Chuo City, Tokyo 104-0052

 Operating Hours: 5-10PM, Mon, Wed-Fri / 4-10PM, Sat-Sun (closed Tue)